CUBRID/cubrid-manual/en/admin/admin_utils.rst

 .. option:: -i, --interval=SECOND

-	The **-i** option specifies the periodic number of outputting statistics as seconds.
+	This option specifies the periodic number of outputting statistics as seconds.

 	::